michelleconville/bakery-lane/README.md

 ![landing page](assets/images/features/landing-page.JPG)

 #### Types of cakes
-*   This section will be made up of three areas, Birthday Cakes, Tasty Treats and Bespoke Cakes.
+*   This section will be made up of three areas, birthday cakes, tasty treats, and bespoke cakes.
 Each area will show an image, a short description and a link to a specific area to the gallery page.
-*   This will allow the user understand the types of cakes that *Bakery Lane* specialise in and allow the user move to another section of the website.
+*   This will allow the user to understand the types of cakes that Bakery Lane specialise in and allow the user to move to another section of the website.

 ![types of cakes](assets/images/features/types-of-cakes.JPG)

 #### Flavours
-*   This section will supply information about the most popular flavours of cakes that *Bakery Lane* have been asked to bake to give the user more informaation.
+*   This section will supply information about the most popular flavours of cakes that *Bakery Lane* have been asked to bake to give the user more information.
-*   This will allow the user understand the flavours of cakes that *Bakery Lane* specialise in.
+*   This will allow the user to understand the flavours of cakes that *Bakery Lane* specialise in.

 ![flavours of cakes](assets/images/features/flavours.JPG)